bauerji/flask-pydantic/README.md

 ```

 <a href="blob/master/example_app/example.py">
-  This is the full example
+  See the full example app here
 </a>

 ### Example 3: BOTH query paramaters and request body